-This is important to know because if you have to fall back or reduce your workouts for some time, you don’t want to lose your hard acquired gains, do you?
+This is important to know because if you have close in your workouts for some time, you don’t want to lose your hard acquired gains, do you?

-For that reason, it is crucial to know where your MV lies to ensure you don’t lose muscles as well as not exceeding the required volume in your “deload phase”.
+For that reason, it is crucial to know where your MV lies to ensure you don’t lose muscles as well as not exceeding appropriate volume in your “deload phase”.

 What does the rear delt MV look like?